Wes Streeting warns Labour will be 'the handmaidens of Nigel Farage and the breakup of the United Kingdom' | LBC

 Mr Streeting, who this week stood down as health secretary, also insisted he did have enough support among MPs to trigger a contest, but suggested his challenge would "lack legitimacy" without rival Andy Burnham being given a chance to return to Parliament.

+It comes after Mr Burnham claimed he is only focused on winning a seat in Parliament, rather than ousting Sir Keir Starmer as Prime Minister.

+The Greater Manchester Mayor is among a group of senior Labour figures seen to be jostling to replace Sir Keir, as well as former deputy prime minister Angela Rayner.

-He told the Progress think tank conference: “Firstly, I do have support in the parliamentary party, but this week I also had a choice.
+Speaking at the Progress think tank conference on Saturday, Mr Streeting said: “Firstly, I do have support in the parliamentary party, but this week I also had a choice.

 “We could have rushed straight into a leadership contest, knowing not all of the candidates would be on the pitch, that Andy Burnham was about to stand in a by-election, and that if we had rushed ahead without giving Andy a chance to stand, the new leader, whether it was me or anyone else, would lack the legitimacy, and so we would end up extending instability and uncertainty.